aplicatii-romanesti/bibliotecaortodoxa-cartile/README.md

 # Details and the flow:

-1. A simple (naive) test should be done if the files were already copied and provide an option to recopy or skip it. (e.g. for test: check if external storage <sdcard>/Books already has the intro.epub file in the expected path)
+1. A simple (naive) test should be done if the files were already copied and provide an option to recopy or skip it. (e.g. for test: have a file in our app's private storage (or in a config in sqlplus) if the copy was done previously for this release).

 2. (depending on 1), the app should copy the files (forcefully, non-interactive) from its assets directory to the external storage under Books folder, maintaining the directory structure.
 Copy progress should be shown (a simple counter would also do: file <x> out of <...>).
 If there was an error, print a message the user with a "mailto:" to a...@gmail.com.